blockchainsllc/in3-docs/docs/api-cmd.rst

                   :full: Full verification

 -np            Short for ``-p none``.
+-a             max number of attempts before giving up (default 5).
 -s, -signs     Number of signatures to use when verifying.
+-rc            number of request per try (default 1) -ns            no stats if set requests will not be part of the official metrics and considered a service request -md            specifies the minimum Deposit of a node in order to be selected as a signer -eth           converts the result (as wei) to ether.
+-f             finality - number of blocks on top of the current one.
+-path          the HD wallet derivation path .
+We can pass in simplified way as hex string  i.e [44,60,00,00,00] => 0x2c3c000000
 -b, -block     The block number to use when making calls.
 Could be either ``latest`` (default), ``earliest``, or a hex number.
 -l, -latest    replaces ``latest`` with latest BlockNumber - the number of blocks given.
 -pk            The path to the private key as keystore file.